Marivatis/BookStore_API/README.md

 # Book Store API
-A backend service for managing books and customer orders (CRUD API), written in Go.
+A backend service for managing books, magazines, and customer orders.
+Written in Go.
-This project demonstrates clean architecture principles, including clear separation of concerns between entities, services, repositories, and DTOs, as well as integration with PostgreSQL, migrations, and Docker.

-## Status
-This project is currently under development.
+This project was built to practice clean architecture, manual SQL handling, and structuring basic domain logic.
+The code is split into layers (entities, DTOs, services, repositories) and uses manual SQL with transaction handling in key operations.
+Configuration is managed via environment variables.
+All logging is structured with zap.

 ## Features
-- Create, read, update, and delete books
-- Create and manage orders
+- Full CRUD for books, magazines, and orders
-- PostgreSQL as persistent storage
+- Manual SQL queries using pgx
+- Transactional operations
-- Database migrations with golang-migrate
+- Structured logging with zap
 - Environment-based configuration
-- Unit and integration tests
+- PostgreSQL for persistent storage
+- Database migrations using golang-migrate

 ## Technologies
 - Go 1.24